ivantag13/dist-GPU-accelerated-tree-search/README.md

 All the code is compiled using the provided makefile.
 When doing **`make`** the user can choose between three options.
 The first one is by adding no additional flags, which is convenient for a local compilation.
 Or by adding the flag **`SYSTEM`**.
 For instance:
 - **`make SYSTEM=g5k`**: set the compilation for the Grid'5000 system (AMD GPU architecture code set to `gfx906`)
 - **`make SYSTEM=lumi`**: set the compilation for the LUMI system (AMD GPU architecture code set to `gfx90a`)
+  - a bash file is available to load all concerning modules, run on terminal from this project root directory **`source config/lumi-module-load.sh`**

 The CUDA architecture code is always set to `sm_80`.